forestbiotech-lab/miRPursuit/docs/source/config.rst

   Are configurations that are used by the module.
 The names of these config files start with the wbench prefix.

 **System parameters**
-  These configs hold the values of colors and others misclanious variables for ease of access.
+  These configs hold the values of colors and others miscellanous variables for ease of access.

 General use
 ^^^^^^^^^^^